 - On the destination site, upload the bundle file.
 The bundle file contains all the instructions needed to configure the import.

 - Verify that the data has been migrated as expected.

-Learn to export your WordPress data to a CSV, Excel, or XML file with WP All Export.
+Describes how to export WordPress data to a CSV, Excel, or XML file.

-Learn how to import any CSV or XML file to WordPress using WP All Import.
+Shows how to import any CSV or XML file to WordPress.